Sound insulation/ soundproofing of walls and ceilings

 Sound insulation for noise leakage - blocking airborne sound

 In order to prevent noise from leaking into adjacent areas from a room, the airborne sound must be blocked before it hits the wall or ceiling and then travels as structure-borne sound through these components to a neighbouring apartment or to the outside.

 A full-surface wall or ceiling covering with the planned sound absorbers featuring a material thickness of at least 5 cm makes sense for this.
 When using lower thicknesses, it probably isn’t possible to achieve the desired effect in the medium and low frequency ranges.
-In practice, our SH001 or SH004 quad absorbers have proven themselves as broadband absorbers on walls and ceilings.
+In practice, our FLAT or SMOOD quad absorbers have proven themselves as broadband absorbers on walls and ceilings.